yuan-cc/yuan-cc.github.io/research/projects/e_gamma_interactions.md

 (I completed this project during my visit to Penn State in Summer 2015.)

-In this project, I wrote an adaptive Monte Carlo code for solving the time-dependent kinetic equation for relativistic electron in an isotropic photon field.
-The synchrotron radiation, inverse Compton scattering, gamma-gamma pair production and pair annihilation are included.
+In this project, I wrote an adaptive Monte Carlo code in C++ to solve the time-dependent kinetic equations for relativistic electron in an isotropic photon field.
+The processes such as synchrotron radiation, inverse Compton scattering, gamma-gamma pair production and pair annihilation are included.